 Test Runner (Twister)

-This script scans for the set of unit test applications in the git repository and attempts to execute them.
-By default, it tries to build each test case on boards marked as default in the board definition file.
+Twister scans for the set of test applications in the git repository and attempts to execute them.
+By default, it tries to build each test application on boards marked as default in the board definition file.

-The default options will build the majority of the tests on a defined set of boards and will run in an emulated environment if available for the architecture or configuration being tested.
+The default options will build the majority of the test applications on a defined set of boards and will run in an emulated environment if available for the architecture or configuration being tested.

-In normal use, twister runs a limited set of kernel tests (inside an emulator).
-Because of its limited test execution coverage, twister cannot guarantee local changes will succeed in the full build environment, but it does sufficient testing by building samples and tests for different boards and different configurations to help keep the complete code tree buildable.
+Because of the limited test execution coverage, twister cannot guarantee local changes will succeed in the full build environment, but it does sufficient testing by building samples and tests for different boards and different configurations to help keep the complete code tree buildable.

 • The test is marked as build_only: true in its .yaml configuration file.